mhmohona/MicrosoftML-ProjectShowcasing/project/A7MED/README.md

    5) Evaluation of the implementation in a web server.

 ## Evaluation criteria:
-**1. Using Azure for Implementation based on Course Material (30%) =**
+1. Using Azure for Implementation based on Course Material (30%) =
    1. The labs in the course did not show how to train or deploy a model for image classification.
    2. We deployed the model, as a REST API endpoint for real time inferencing, to a virtual machine in the cloud.
-**2. Innovation & Creativity (20%) = Evaluation of the novelty, innovation and creativity introduced in the project such that it is appealing.**
+2. Innovation & Creativity (20%) = Evaluation of the novelty, innovation and creativity introduced in the project such that it is appealing.
    1. The model can predict if an X-ray image shows normal lungs, lungs infected with common pneumonia, or lungs infected with COVID-19.
 This is important to make a difference between common pneumonia and the one caused by COVID-19.
-**3. Project Implementation (20%) = Evaluation of how much the planned idea was implemented in this project and how well the results are presented.**
+3. Project Implementation (20%) = Evaluation of how much the planned idea was implemented in this project and how well the results are presented.
    1. To improve accuracy of the model, we planned to train 3 binary classifiers and use ensemble learning to determine the final result by a voting mechanism
       * First model would have two classes: "normal" and "not normal"
       * Second model would have two classes: "pneumonia" and "not pneumonia"